NOAA-EMC/RDASApp/.github/PULL_REQUEST_TEMPLATE/feature_pr.md

-> **NOTE:** To use this template, remove any sections or lines that are not needed, and dele te this line before submitting your PR.
+> **NOTE:** To use this template, remove any sections or lines that are not needed, and delete this line before submitting your PR.

 ## Description
 > Provide a detailed description of this PR and what changes were made.